sundowndev/phoneinfoga/docs/index.md

 ## Anti-features

-- Does not claim to provide relevent or verified data, it's just a tool !
+- Does not claim to provide relevant or verified data, it's just a tool !
 - Does not allow to "track" a phone or its owner in real time
+- Does not allow to get the precise phone location
+- Does not allow to hack a phone
 ----

 !!! bug